-Apart from being excellent pets due to their amiable disposition, Plymouth Rocks can make a very efficient addition to your backyard flock.
-This is because they are dual purpose birds.
+Apart from being excellent pets due to their amiable disposition, a Plymouth Rock chicken can make a very efficient addition to your backyard flock because they are great for eggs and meat.

 These big birds easily measure upwards of 6.5 lbs to 7.5 lbs for hens, and a whopping 9.5 lbs for roosters!

 What does this mean for the average backyard chicken owner?

 Well, if you’re meat production, this chicken got it in plenty.
 But if you just want a steady source of food and a nice companion, the eggs laid by this productive hen are quite impressive to behold, especially for a dual-purpose breed.

 The average Plymouth Rock hen should lay around 200 eggs per year, or around 4 eggs per week, although some will inflate that number up towards 280 eggs per year, pushing the bird into elite egg-laying status.
 This may not seem like a lot, but keep in mind that these are big eggs that generally measure at large to extra-large sizes.

 However, in our humble opinion, it is best to count on the 200 eggs and hope for closer to 300 eggs as a best-case scenario.

 NOTE: Remember that your Plymouth rock chickens won’t start laying immediately, nor will they consistently lay the same number of eggs year-round.
 Usually, there is a molting period (during which laying may stop entirely), along with regular drops in production during cold seasons or if a chicken is sick.